-Members generally maintained their private medical insurance cover even if treatment was delayed, and hence the business continued to receive their premiums.
-VitalityHealth set up an additional IFRS UPR at 30 June 2021 to recognise the change in risk emergence over the policy period.
-This additional UPR will be utilised in 2021-22 during the anticipated claims catchup.
+At 30 June 2022, the Company set up an additional IFRS UPR to recognise the change in risk emergence over the policy period driven by the Omicron variant, continued restrictions which were in the UK until February 2022, increasing severity of diseases and the inflationary impacts of provider tariffs.
 Under IFRS, no future profit beyond the valuation date is recognised.
 However, under Solvency II premium is not deferred to allow for the change in risk emergence, and hence future profit beyond the valuation date and up until the end of the contract period is recognised.
-The anticipated claims catch-up is expected to extend beyond the renewal period for some policies, meaning this catch-up can only be partly recognised in the Solvency II technical provisions.